- What's New?

 Advanced training will normally be completed in three years.
 This results in presenting the Wood Badge, including a set of wood beads, a parchment and Gilwell Scarf.

-Supplementary training programs are also offered in specific areas.
+Supplementary training programs are also offered in specific areas as well as non-uniformed roles such as the Group Support Committee.

 Rover Scouts are eligible to complete Wood Badge Training.
-To completed Advanced Level Training, Rover Scouts must be in a leadership role within Scouting and be able to fully demonstrate the evaluation requirements for the Wood Badge.
+To do so they must be in a leadership role within Scouting and be able to fully demonstrate the evaluation requirements for the Wood Badge.
 This should take place over a minimum of four months and can occur from a Crew level through to National level.
-The Branch Commissioner for Adult Training and Development would coordinate, and be responsible for, the final evaluation.
+The Branch Commissioner for Adult Training and Development Commissioner would coordinate, and be responsible for the final evaluation.

 A comprehensive system of Training of Trainers and Assessors, at Basic and Advanced Levels, support the Training and Assessment personnel.